EXPRESSCLUSTER/Data-Dedup/README.md

 I did a binary file compare of the two identical files I had copied to the volume.
 _Result:_ no difference

-I copied another file twice to the volume and failed back to the Primary server
+2. I copied another file twice to the volume and failed back to the Primary server
 _Result:_ same results as if performing the test on the Primary server and failing over to the Secondary server.

-\<To do: add more testing info\>

 ## PowerShell Commands